 Millions of gallons of paint go to waste every year, often because it wasn’t put away properly.
+Use paint for a beautiful home.
 Here’s how to make sure the leftover for making a Beautiful Home.
-Sometimes it’s helpful to keep a small amount of paint on-hand for smaller projects or touch ups.
-If you keep your leftover paint properly sealed and stored in an appropriate location, it can last for years.
+Sometimes it’s helpful to keep a small amount of paint on hand for smaller projects or touch-ups.
+Use paint for a beautiful home If you keep your leftover paint properly sealed and stored in an appropriate location, it can last for years.
 The following paint tips will help you extend the life of your leftover paint.

 Stretch a piece of plastic wrap over the open paint can before closing the lid.
 This will create an additional seal to keep the paint fresh.